Q: How is POGO authorized to use health information collected in Ontario?

 Q: Who makes sure that POGO is conducting its work appropriately?

-POGO’s Privacy Officers ensure that all collections, uses and disclosures of personal information, including personal health information, comply with all applicable laws including the Personal Health Information Protection Act, 2004.
-As an example, POGO’s Privacy Officers ensure that prior to the use of personal health information for research purposes and prior to the disclosure of personal health information for research purposes without consent, a research plan must be prepared in accordance with the requirements of the Personal Health Information Protection Act, 2004 and the plan must receive Research Ethics Board approval.
+POGO’s Privacy Officers ensure that all collections, uses and disclosures of personal information, including personal health information, comply with all applicable laws including the Ontario’s Personal Health Information Protection Act, 2004.
+As an example, POGO’s Privacy Officer ensure that prior to the use of personal health information for research purposes and prior to the disclosure of personal health information for research purposes without consent, a research plan must be prepared in accordance with the requirements of the Ontario’s Personal Health Information Protection Act, 2004 and the plan must receive Research Ethics Board approval.

 POGO also undergoes electronic security audits by external security experts to protect the confidentiality and security of personal information and personal health information.